olliw42/mLRS-docu/docs/PARAMETERS.md

 #### Rx Snd RadioStat ####
 Determines if a MAVLink RADIO_STATUS or RADIO_LINK_FLOW_CONTROL message is emitted by the receiver, and what txbuf mechanism is used.
 Effective only when "Rx Ser Link Mode" = "mavlink".
+Can be "default", "w txbuf", "px4".

-Can be "off", "on", "on w txbuf".
-A RADIO_LINK_FLOW_CONTROLis emitted if "Rx Snd RcChannel" is set to "rc channels".
+If "Rx Snd RcChannel" is set to "rc channels", then RADIO_LINK_FLOW_CONTROL messages are emitted instead of RADIO_STATUS.

 #### Rx Snd RcChannel ####
 Determines if a MAVLink RC_CHANNELS_OVERRIDE or RADIO_RC_CHANNELS message is emitted by the receiver.
 Effective only when "Rx Ser Link Mode" = "mavlink".